PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Linked List/Singly Linked List.md

 ```
 2.

-The left (previous) node of the 'target node' now should point to the next node(right) of the
+The left node of the 'target node' now should point to the next node(target node) of the
 target node.
-Now, using the following code.
+Now, Change the next pointer of the left node.

 LeftNode.next −> TargetNode.next;